snike15243/AllesNL/README.md

        DELETE: 'DELETE'
    });
     ```
-, dataType, which is a header being passes to your mini-app backend , and body which is the actual data being sent.
+, dataType, which is a header being passes to your mini-app backend, body which is the actual data being sent, and
+user flag which indicates should user information be sent under `body["user"]` .
 ⚠️ **This function should NOT be changed.**

----

 4. **`function makePayment(amount)`**
    This function is a **special case** of the `sendCommand` function.